ai-da-SNA/ai-da-SNA.github.io/README.md

 <p align="center"><img width="460" src="images/UCINET.png"></p>

-UCINET: is a software package for the analysis of social network data. t comes with the NetDraw network visualization tool.
+UCINET: is a software package for the analysis of social network data.
+It comes with the NetDraw network visualization tool.

 |    | Tool                                                        |   Pattern and Knowledge discovery |   Information Fusion |   Scalability |   Visualization |   Total (C4) |
 |----|-------------------------------------------------------------|-----------------------------------|----------------------|---------------|-----------------|--------------|